ADD Vol 1: Treating Distracted & Impulsive ADD Children - 10 CE's

 A. Individual counseling and marital therapy

-B. Good social skills, a high IQ, shyness, no siblings or one-on-one preschool situation with parents, and ADD without hyperactivity.
+B. Good social skills, a high IQ, shyness, no siblings or one-on-one preschool situation with parents, and ADHD without hyperactivity.

 C. The “no-fault” notion about cause, the “Symptom Rating Scale,” and self-esteem reevaluation.